Fbgfx/Cloud-scanner/README.md

 8. Ultimately we end up with this User Interface.
-With 3 functions that call ontp